coincashew/ethereum-scripts/README.md

  [✗] Tested as NOT working with Ubuntu 22.04 due to nodejs issues
 ```

-Improvements, pull-requests and feedback greatly welcome at:
+Improvements, issues, pull-requests and feedback greatly welcome at:
 [github.com](https://github.com/coincashew/ethereum-scripts/)

 ### Donations: coincashew.eth